Alfred James Broomhall: Chinese roots

 "Jim" Broomhall was born in Chefoo (now Yantai), Shandong, China, in 1911, the son of Benjamin Charles Broomhall and his wife Marion, missionaries to China with the Baptist Missionary Society.
 The Broomhalls were a missionary family, and Jim was the third generation to be involved in such work.
 His grandfather, Benjamin Broomhall, had been the general secretary of the China Inland Mission for 20 years and had married Amelia, sister of the founder of the agency, James Hudson Taylor.
-His uncle, Marshall Broomhall was the most famous of Benjamin's sons as a missionary and historian – a professional pattern repeated in Jim's life.
+His uncle, Marshall Broomhall was the most famous of Benjamin's sons as a missionary and historian - a professional pattern repeated in Jim's life.

 Commitment to service

-Jim was educated in the city of his birth at the China Inland Mission Boy's Preparatory School (Chefoo School) at Yantai, and later at Monkton Combe School, Bath, England together with his older brother, Paul.
-When Jim Broomhall was nineteen, he read a book about the Yi people (also called Nosu), an isolated people of the Liangshan mountains in China's Sichuan province.
+Broomhall was educated in the city of his birth at the China Inland Mission Boy's Preparatory School (Chefoo School) at Yantai, and later at Monkton Combe School, Bath, England together with his older brother, Paul.
+When he was nineteen, he read a book about the Yi people (also called Nosu), an isolated people of the Liangshan mountains in China's Sichuan province.
 Intrigued, he made up his mind to tell them about Jesus.
 In preparation, like his great-uncle Hudson Taylor before him, he became a medical doctor receiving his training at the Royal London Hospital.
 After completing his courses, he joined the China Inland Mission (C.I.M.) and sailed for China in 1938.

 Return to China

 Before he arrived, China was at war with Japan.
 The Japanese were already in control of much of China and travel in the country was difficult.
 Undaunted, he and some fellow missionaries went to Hong Kong where they bought station wagons which they then drove through French Indochina and back over the Chinese border to Chongqing, Sichuan.
-Jim decided to stay in China to face the difficult times alongside the Chinese people.
-During this wartime, Jim practiced medicine in Sichuan at the mission hospital.
+Broomhall decided to stay in China to face the difficult times alongside the Chinese people.
+During this wartime, he practiced medicine in Sichuan at the mission hospital.

-Jim married Theodora Janet Churchill (born 13 June 1913; died November 2000) in 1942 in China.
-They had four daughters.
+He married Theodora Janet Churchill (born 13 June 1913; died November 2000) in 1942 in China; they had four daughters.
 The couple began pioneering work among the Nosu tribe in 1943, they traveled among them giving medical aid and making friends.
-But a Japanese advance forced them to leave, still not having reached Jim's target—the Liangshan mountains.
+But a Japanese advance forced them to leave, still not having reached his target - the Liangshan mountains.
 The family had to flee to India for safety.